-Join us for the 4th Emergency Preparedness for the Health Care Industry conference.
+Join us in May 2021 for the 5th Emergency Preparedness for the Health Care Industry conference.
 Target audience: professionals working mainly in hospitals, but also in pre-hospital emergency services, public health and other organizations involved in the health care sector.

 Delegates attend each year

 This is your opportunity to share your knowledge and experience with other Emergency Preparedness professionals in health care industry.
 The conference sessions are 45 minutes in length and include at least 20 minutes of audience participation in the form of questions and answers, or other forms of interactivity.

 Please email us at firstname.lastname@example.org to receive more information.
 Presenters receive a free registration to the conference.

 Visit us often for updates.
 The current agenda is being modified to fit the web conference format and current health care related events.

 Specialist, Emergency and Disaster Management